EmileTrotignon/blog/subtyping.md

 ## Covariance

-Lets imagine that we have the following values:
+Let's imagine that we have the following values:

 ```ocaml
 val high1 : (int -> square) -> square